dlesbre/website/jekyll/publications/2024-pldi-compiling-with-abstract-interpretation.md

     }
     ```
   - Increase precision of the numeric abstraction: even though intervals
-    can't represent `x != 0`, using our domain with interval abstraction can prove this
+    can't represent `x != 0`, using our domain with interval abstraction can prove this:
     ```c
     if (x != 0) {
         assert(x != 0);